Septuagesima: Devotional and liturgical practices

 The 17-day period beginning on Septuagesima Sunday was intended to be observed as a preparation for the season of Lent, which is itself a period of spiritual preparation (for Easter).
 In many countries, however, Septuagesima Sunday marked and still marks the traditional start of the carnival season, culminating on Shrove Tuesday, sometimes known as Mardi Gras.

 In the pre-1970 Roman Rite liturgy, the Alleluia ceases to be said during the liturgy.
 At first Vespers of Septuagesima Sunday, two alleluias are added to the closing verse of Benedicamus Domino and its response, Deo gratias, as during the Easter Octave, and, starting at Compline, it is no longer used until Easter.
 Likewise, violet vestments are worn, except on feasts, from Septuagesima Sunday until Holy Thursday.
 As during Advent and Lent, the Gloria and Te Deum are no longer said on Sundays.

 The readings at Matins for this week are the first few chapters of Genesis, telling of the creation of the world, of Adam and Eve, the fall of man and resulting expulsion from the Garden of Eden, and the story of Cain and Abel.
 In the following weeks before and during Lent, the readings continue to Noah, Abraham, Isaac, Jacob, and Moses.
 The Gospel reading for Septuagesima week is the parable of the Workers in the Vineyard (Matthew 20:1-16).

 Catholic usage after 1969

 The liturgical books for the Ordinary Form of the Roman Rite revised after the Second Vatican Council omit Septuagesima, Sexagesima and Quinquagesima Sundays, which are found in the earlier versions, and treat this period as part of Ordinary Time, so that the use of violet vestments and the omission of "Alleluia" in the liturgy do not begin until Ash Wednesday.

-The Ordinariate Use and Extraordinary Form of the Roman Rite have retained the Pre-Lenten season and its traditional observances.
+The Ordinariate Form and Extraordinary Form of the Roman Rite have retained the Pre-Lenten season and its traditional observances.